Skip to main content

 • Going Straight : If you are driving straight through the roundabout, enter from the left or right lane.
 Exit directly from that lane when you get to the exit.

-• Turning Left : If you are turning left (making the last exit on the roundabout), enter in the left lane.
+• Turning Left : If you are turning left (making the last exit on the roundabout), enter the left lane.
 Continue to travel in the inner lane of the roundabout and exit directly from the inner lane.

 The chance of serious injury decreases with roundabouts.
 Since cars are driving slower, drivers have more time to react.
 When accidents do happen, they are minor compared to traffic light intersections.